msveshnikov/landing-generator-autocode/README.md

 # TODO

--   Make simple ExpressJS backend to execute claude (because it cant work from browser), CLAUDE_KEY is in .env in /server
+-   rewrite in es6 imports